eatie-in/cordova-plugin-socketIO/README.md

 ### addListener(_type_)

 Add the listener.
-For alert please make sure overlay permissions are granted on android 10
+For alert please make sure overlay permissions are granted on android 10.
+To play custom sound place the audio in `platforms/android/app/src/main/res/drawable`

+When alert option is true show the alert with vibration and sound

 ```js
 await cordova.plugins.socketio.addListener({